-TIER set to add sound to e-scooters alerting blind and visually impaired people of approach
+TIER set to add sound to e-scooters alerting blind and partially sighted people of approach

 London, 02 November 2020 – TIER, the leading European micro-mobility operator, has committed to adding sound to its vehicles to alert blind and partially sighted people of their approach.
 The company has partnered with national charity Thomas Pocklington Trust (TPT) and will be using new research from the organisation to design the feature and roll it out across its fleet in 2021.